Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Superior: shows in what fraction of periods the fund actually beat its benchmark

-› Believing that a higher 3 year CAGR means a better fund.
-Three years is too short a window to distinguish skill from luck, especially after a strong bull market run.
+› Believing that a higher 3-year CAGR means a better fund.
+Three years is too short to draw reliable conclusions about fund quality.

 › Assuming that a fund with the highest rolling return average is always the best choice.
-A very high average with a very negative minimum may mean the fund takes concentrated risks that occasionally work spectacularly but occasionally destroy wealth.
+Risk-adjusted rolling returns matter.

-› Using since inception CAGR to compare funds with different start dates.
-A fund launched in March 2009 at market lows will almost always show a higher since inception CAGR than one launched in January 2008 at near market highs, regardless of fund quality.
+› Using since-inception CAGR to compare funds with different start dates.
+A fund launched in 2009 has a completely different since-inception return than one launched in 2007, purely due to the starting point.

 › Thinking rolling returns are too complex to be useful.
-The concept is simple: how did the fund perform across all possible 3 or 5 year windows?
-The arithmetic is just done many times over.
+The concept is simple: how did investors who started at different points in time actually do?

 › Ignoring rolling return data because it is not displayed prominently.
-The fact that platforms default to CAGR does not mean CAGR is more informative.
-It means it is more convenient for marketing.
+The fact that it requires extra effort to find is precisely why it is more reliable than the prominently displayed CAGR figures.

-› Treating a 100 percent positive rolling return record as mandatory.
-Even excellent funds occasionally produce short negative rolling return windows during severe market crashes.
+› Treating a 100% positive rolling return record as mandatory.
+Even excellent funds have occasional negative rolling return periods during severe bear markets.

 What matters is frequency and magnitude, not perfection.

-The following approach combines both metrics in a way that gives you a genuinely complete picture before committing to any fund.
-Use it as a mental checklist every time you are seriously evaluating a new addition to your portfolio.
+The following approach combines both metrics in a way that gives you a genuinely useful picture of a fund’s quality:

-› Move to 5 year rolling returns for the consistency test.
-Look at the average, the minimum, and the percentage of positive periods.
-A fund that clears the CAGR filter but shows a poor rolling return profile is likely a one cycle wonder rather than a genuinely skilled operation.
+› Move to 5-year rolling returns for the consistency test.
+Look at the average, minimum, and percentage of positive periods.

 Comments